 Since 2016, the sum of £90,000 has been transferred to Islay Energy Trust (IET) to provide a number of grant funding opportunities towards a range of community projects in the communities of Islay, Jura and Colonsay.

 To date, we have received 72 Expressions of Interest submitted from across Islay, Jura and Colonsay.
 These have led to over 45 full applications for funding so far, across a wide range of different local project areas; from modernising home heating systems, to helping repair pathways around Islay to supporting schemes aimed at helping environmental projects.

-The turbine continues to perform well, and to-date has produced almost 3 million kilowatt hours, which is above expectations.
+The turbine continues to perform well, and to-date has produced over 4 million kilowatt hours, which is above expectations.
 It is anticipated that the turbine will continue to provide annually increasing levels of funding for investment and community projects for many years into the future.